EURIELEC: Annual congress

 The annual congresses included discussion and decision making regarding the organization, as well as professional symposia, local excursions organized by the hosts, and social events.

 The hosts of the EURIELEC annual congresses were:

 Dissolution

 The late cancelation of the annual congress in Czechoslovakia in 1970, due to restrictions imposed by the "normalization" of Czechoslovakia, marked the beginning of the decline of the organization.

 EURIELEC officially terminated its activities and dissolved in 1972, after none of the member organizations were able to host the congress in summer 1971, resulting in a second year in a row that EURIELEC members were not able to hold a formal meeting to discuss organizational matters.

 Use of EURIELEC name

 After the dissolution of EURIELEC, the student organization of ETSI de Telecomunicación in Madrid, the host of the fourth EURIELEC annual congress and the site of the organization's secretary general, kept the name EURIELEC Madrid and the EURIELEC logo, and is now known as simply EURIELEC.
+Now, they are part of EESTEC as LC Madrid, but they are known locally as EURIELEC.